Divyanshu422/PROJECT/REACT/1.CustomHook/README.md

 ### Adding the Spinner

 - I created a component named Spinner, which has a className of Spinner.
-- The CSS for the component is added in index.css.
+- The CSS for the component is added in index.css. [ google: `css loader generator` website: https://10015.io/tools/css-loader-generator]
 - The Spinner visibility is controlled using the useState hook, with a state value that toggles between true and false—true when an API call is in progress, and false when data is received. [ Random.jsx ]
 - The Spinner component is conditionally rendered, showing when the state value is true and hiding when it’s false.